Tom Wells (actor): Career

-2015–present: Acting breakthrough and continued writing

-2015 saw Wells' return to pantomime, writing Cinderella, again for the Lyric Theatre.
-In 2016, Wells debuted the play Folk.
-He was again complimented by The Guardian, with Alfred Hickling writing that Wells' "knack for imbuing his characters with warmth and dignity lights up this play".
-Later that year, he debuted Broken Biscuits, a play written about three school-leavers who form a band.
-2016 also saw Wells' first mainstream television role after he was cast in the recurring role of Max Bauman in the BBC soap opera Doctors.
-He appeared until 2017, after which he wrote the musical Drip.
-It became his debut at the Edinburgh Festival Fringe and was developed with youth actors from Hull.
-Wells and Drip director Jane Fallowfield notably ran workshops with various LGBTQ+ groups for the play.

-In 2019, Wells wrote Great North Run for BBC Radio 4, which was billed as BBC's "drama of the week".
-That same year, Wells was cast in a regular role for the BBC flagship soap opera EastEnders.
-He was cast as villain Leo King, the son of paedophile Tony King (Chris Coghill), a man who abused Whitney Dean (Shona McGarty) as a child.
+in 2012 Wells made his professional acting debut in the film Betsy & Leonard (2012), as well as appearing in various short films across that time period.
+2016 saw Wells' first mainstream television role after he was cast in the recurring role of Max Bauman in the BBC soap opera Doctors.
+He appeared until 2017.
+In 2019, He was cast as villain Leo King on fellow BBC soap opera EastEnders.
+His character is the son of paedophile Tony King (Chris Coghill), a man who abused Whitney Dean (Shona McGarty) as a child.
 His storyline climaxed in Leo's death at the hands of Whitney, following him becoming obsessed with her and living in her attic to spy on her.

 After EastEnders, Wells appeared in the second series of ITV1's Bancroft in 2020.
 Later that year, he starred in the web series Crying Out Loud.
-Wells returned to writing plays in 2021, debuting Big Big Sky, which toured the United Kingdom.
 Then in 2024, he was cast as maths teacher Marc Todd in BBC's Waterloo Road.